adamlwgriffiths/OMGL/README.rst

     uvs = VertexBuffer(uv_data)

-Texture Buffer's allow buffer like access to texture data.
+Texture Buffer's allow like access to 1 dimensional buffer data.
+This is great for passing large amounts of random-access data to shaders.

 ::